 If you have one or more missing teeth in your mouth you have three options to consider for the replacements.
 You can either opt for dental implants, a fixed bridge, and removable partial dentures.
 These options will help you to function normally when chewing or talking, prevent your existing teeth from shifting and improve the appearance of your smile.
 Depending on your unique needs partial dentures may be a good option either as a long-term or a temporary measure.
 Let us look at the various types of partials along with the pros and cons of various types of partial dentures.
 We will also discuss how to care for your mouth with partial dentures to prevent further tooth loss.

 Partial dentures are developed from a resin base into which artificial teeth are inserted and custom developed by laboratories from impressions of your mouth.
 You can have a temporary partial known as a flipper to act as a tooth replacement immediately after the extraction to ensure you are never without a tooth.
 The main reason for having them is aesthetic purposes and the flipper usually does not function well.
 It is entirely supported by your gums and you must consider the irritation or the thinning of the soft tissues in your mouth.
-They are best used immediately after the extraction and during the healing period before a permanent replacement option is developed for you.
+They are best used immediately after the extraction and during the healing period before a permanent replacement option is developed for you at Grafton Dental office.

-Traditional removable partial dentures can replace one or more missing teeth and have clasps that wrap around healthy abutment teeth to remain secure.
+Traditional removable partial dentures in Pleasant Hill can replace one or more missing teeth and have clasps that wrap around healthy abutment teeth to remain secure.
 The clasps can be developed from a resin material to make them tooth-colored or even metal if you prefer.
 The partial denture you have chosen must fit properly to evenly distribute your biting forces, you can function normally and most importantly prevent trauma to your gums and natural teeth.

 When looking for partial dentures you will want to understand the benefits of having them and may research for the dentist near me to collect the information you want.
 You may be provided with the following information regarding the benefits of partial dentures: